rosflight/rosflight_docs/docs/developer-guide/rosplane/estimator/estimator-example.md

 ### Propagation

 At each call of the estimation algorithm, the estimate from the previous time step is propagated to the next time step.
-The propagation step is broken up into `N_` smaller steps to yield an estimate for the current time step.
+The propagation step is broken up into $N$ smaller steps to yield an estimate for the current time step.
 $N$ is typically 10, meaning that the previous estimate that was updated by a measurement is updated in 10 steps instead of a single step to calculate the estimate at the current time step.
 The length of each of the $N$ steps is 1/$N$ the original time step.